state-hiu/cybergis-osm-mappings/README.md

 ## Installation

 These installation instructions are subject to change.
-Right now, since there are non-debian package dependencies, you can really extract the repo to whatever directory you want.
+Right now, since there are no debian package dependencies, you can really extract the repo to whatever directory you want.
 The instructions below are suggested as they mirror Linux best practices for external packages.

 As root, execute the following commands:
 ```